grodansparadis/vscp-doc-spec/vscp_register_abstraction_model.md

 Functionality of a device in VSCP is exposed to the world through 8-bit registers.
 Much like a IC circuit expose information to the world in electronic systems.
 This is useful only for the lowest level devices.
 Higher level devices and users usually get the information in the registers presented as higher level value.
 This low level information is something the VSCP systems can hide with the help of the MDF information (see [Module-Description-File](./vscp_module_description_file.md)).
 This is this why we talk about an abstraction model.

+The 'abstraction' comes from the fact that registers normally is not a real thing.
+Register abstractions only look at the world thrue byte-wide register glasses.
+So even if a variable for example is a 32-bit signed number some where in memory it will be presented as four registers in the register abstraction.
+Writing to the registers that abstracts the variable will actually write the 32-bit variable.
+Same for reading.

-Above the register model is **abstractions** (defined below) which describe the system in higher level terms.
+Above the register abstraction model is **remote variables** (defined below) which describe the system in higher level terms such as int's strings and logical values.
+Remote variables maps directly to registers.

+The end result is that only two methods is need to be implemented.
+Read and write a register.
+After thye are in place all remote configuration issues can be handled.

 ## Level I - Register Abstraction Model

 Byte wide bit registers are a central part of the VSCP specification.
 All nodes Level I as well as Level II should be possible to be configured by reading/writing these registers.
 Some of the register are the same for all nodes and are also the same between Level I and Level II nodes.
-The difference is that Level II can have a lot more registers defined.
+The difference is that Level II can have a lot more registers defined in it's 32-bit abstracted register space.

 Registers 0x00 – 0x7F are application specific.
 Registers between 0x80 – 0xFF are reserved for VSCP usage.
 If the node has implemented the decision matrix it is stored in application register space.

-With Node control flags (0x83) the node behavior can be controlled.
-The start up control is two bits that can have two values, binary 10 and binary 01.
-All other values are invalid and are translated to binary 10.
-If set to binary 10 it will prevent the initialization routine of the node to start before the initialization button on the node has been pressed.

-Bit 5 of the node control flags write protects all user registers if cleared ( == 1 is write enabled).
-The page select registers (0x92/0x93) can be used if more application specific registers are needed.
-The page is selected by writing a 16-bit page in these positions.
-This gives a theoretical user registry space of 128 * 65535 bytes (65535 pages of 128 bytes each).
-Note that the normal register read/write method can not be used to access this space.
-The page read/write methods are used instead.

 Reading of an unimplemented register should return 0x00.

 The VSCP registers are defined as follows:

-##### Register abstraction model:id=register_abstraction_model
+### Register abstraction model:id=register_abstraction_model

+_Note:_ Add 0xFFFFFF80 to an address below to get the corresponding level II standard register abstraction address.

  | Address   | Access Mode | Description  |
  | -------   | ----------- | -----------  |